rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

     --show-instantiations --show-line-counts-or-regions \
     --Xdemangler=rustfilt | less -R
 ```

+> **Note**: If overriding the default `profraw` file name via the `LLVM_PROFILE_FILE` environment variable, it's highly recommended to use the `%m` and `%p` special pattern strings to generate unique file names in the case of more than a single test binary being executed.

 > **Note**: The command line option `--ignore-filename-regex=/.cargo/registry`, which excludes the sources for dependencies from the coverage results.\_